YvonneBeirneFitzGerald/YvonneBeirneFitzGerald/README.md

 - 👋 Hi, I’m @YvonneBeirneFitzGerald
 - 👀 I’m interested in All Things Data
-- 🌱 I’m currently learning a bit of everything - Data Viz, AI, ML, R, Python, annd tools/processes of the pro
+- 🌱 I’m currently learning a bit of everything - Data Viz, AI, ML, R, Python, D3 and tools/processes of the pro
 - 💞️ I’m looking to collaborate on open to ideas
 - 🌐 [Portfolio and Website](https://theyvonne.com/portfolio)
 - 📫 [Email](https://theyvonne.com/contact)